allenlin90/programmingLearning/javascriptLearning/modernReactWithRedux/README.md

 # Integrating React with Redux
 ## React Cooperating with Redux
-1. We are going to create an project with simpel integration of `React` and `Redux`.
+1. We are going to create an project with simple integration of `React` and `Redux`.
 We will create a list of songs with their title.
 When the user click any of the songs in the list, there's details of the song rendered on the side of the page.

 ## React, Redux, and React-Redux
 1. The `songs` app has 2 main components.